unixtux/aiotgm/README.md

 * #### Available methods
-All the methods of the Client are the same described [here](https://core.telegram.org/bots/api#available-methods), changed from camelCase to snake_case.
+All the methods of the Client are the same described [in the offical documentation](https://core.telegram.org/bots/api#available-methods), changed from camelCase to snake_case.
 E.g. sendMessage to send_message.
 All the methods are *async functions*, so you must use them in *await expression*.

 * #### Available Types
-All the types are the same described [here](https://core.telegram.org/bots/api#available-types).
+All the types are the same described [in the offical documentation](https://core.telegram.org/bots/api#available-types).

 > If the type Message has not text, it's str() instead of None, so you can use for example text.startswith() without getting errors.